Stroke – Acupuncture treatment

 Stroke acupuncture

-Acupuncture is one of the TCM techniques in medical practice that has been around for almost 4000 years.
-It involves using fine, disinfected needles inserted into the skin by a certified acupuncturist.
+Acupuncture is a TCM medical practice technique that has been around for almost 4,000 years.
+It involves the use of fine, disinfected needles inserted into the skin by a certified acupuncturist.
 These needles are placed on specific body areas that are said to release various forms of natural healing energy.
 For example, pressure on the “point of the third eye” between the eyebrows is believed to relieve headaches.

 Although acupuncture is primarily recognized as a natural treatment for chronic pain, its potential benefits go far beyond that.
 It has been used to improve sleep and digestion.
 This practice is also believed to relax the mind and relieve stress or anxiety.

-In a clinical study performed in 2005, a large group of patients who suffered from a stroke received acupuncture for stroke recovery treatment.
+In a 2005 clinical study, a large group of patients who suffered from a stroke received acupuncture for stroke recovery treatment.
 The goal of the therapy was to alleviate the pain and discomfort after the stroke.
 The researchers found that participants who received acupuncture saw improvements in wrist spasticity and the range of motion of the wrist and shoulder.
 Although those who received acupuncture saw greater improvement than those who did not, the improvement level was not considered clinically significant.

 More recent clinical trials have demonstrated that treating stroke-related shoulder pain with acupuncture, exercise, and yoga poses is effective.